 The design gene was passed from Neil Emory to his son Gary.
 In the ’60s Gary and his dad started working for Chick Iverson Porsche, launching the family’s long association with the Porsche brand and forever cementing the future path of the latest generation to get the gene.

-Gary Emory’s Parts Obsolete business is still widely known in Porsche circles as the go-to place for hard-to-find parts and for more than 40 years has been a valuable resource in the restoration of the iconic 356 and other early Porsche models.
+Gary Emory’s Parts Obsolete business is still widely known in Porsche circles as the go-to place for hard-to-find parts.
+For more than 40 years it has been a valuable resource in the restoration of the iconic 356 and other early Porsche models.

 In the ’60s, Gary Emory styled and created the original “Baja Bug,” a modified soft-top VW Beetle with definite off-road chops.
-In the ’70s Gary fashioned a wide-bodied, race-inspired car from an early 911, in which he brought his son home from the hospital at a high rate of speed.
+In the ’70s Gary fashioned a wide-bodied, race-inspired car from an early 911, in which he and his wife brought his newborn son home from the hospital at a high rate of speed.